advanced-security-demo/codeql-bundle-demo/README.md

 vagrant provision
 ```

-## SSH ProTip
+## Problems with install

+### Vagrant SSH Issue
-Disable host bastion catch-all in `~/.ssh/config` by adding this line:
+If SSH is set up to forward through a bastion on your machine, you'll need to add an exception in `~/.ssh/config` by adding this line:

 ```
 Host localhost